olabuzzy/Retail-App-Cloud-Infrastructure/README.md

 # Technical Report: End-to-End Deployment of a Retail Application on AWS EKS with ALB Integration
 [This is the link to my retail store at store.mijanscript.xyz](https://store.mijanscript.xyz/)
+PS: If link does not work, the instance has likely been stopped to save cost

 ## Introduction
 This report documents the complete process of deploying a containerized retail application to **Amazon Elastic Kubernetes Service (EKS)** using **Terraform for Infrastructure as Code (IaC)** and integrating it with the **AWS Application Load Balancer (ALB) Ingress Controller** for secure external access.